Helperbird/website/src/pages/help/helperbird-for-ios-ipad-iphone-is-missing-features.md

 ---
 layout: templates/help.html
-title: Helperbird for iPad & iPhone is missing features - Helperbird
+title: Helperbird for iPad & iPhone is missing features
 description: By default, Helperbird for iPad & iPhone is missing some features.
 Learn how to unlock them.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-twitterSocial: assets/images/graph/alt-highlighter.png
-facebookSocial: assets/images/graph/alt-highlighter.png

 cardTitle: Unlock all features
 featureDescription:  It might sound odd, cause of some requests from Apple.
 We have to hide Helperbirds paid features if you're not signed in.
 So to unlock the Pro features, I will show you how to use your subscription key.
 tags: iOSHelp